skyscrapers/documentation/kubernetes/walk-through.md

 It's worth noting that [Tiller won't be deployed anymore on K8s clusters](https://changelog.skyscrapers.eu/kubernetes/2020/04/10/helm3.html), which means that you should be using Helm v3.

-The [Helm documentation](https://helm.sh/docs/) is quite good and explanatory, and the [best practices section](https://helm.sh/docs/chart_best_practices/) highlights some of the important topics around chart development.
+The [Helm documentation](https://helm.sh/docs/) is quite good and explanatory, and the [best practices section](https://helm.sh/docs/chart_best_practices/) highlight some of the important topics around chart development.

 Good examples always help out a lot.
 Here is a list of existing git Charts repositories: